alexmkio/whats-cookin/README.md

-# What's Cookin'?
-Starter Kit

-The details of this project are outlined in the <a href="https://frontend.turing.io/projects/whats-cookin.html" target="\__blank">project spec</a>.
+# My Cookbook
+This application was written by [Sydney Bear](https://github.com/sydnerd) and [Alex Kio](https://github.com/alexmkio), frontend engineering students at [Turing School of Software & Design](https://turing.edu/).

+## Abstract

+My Cookbook is an application that stores 50 recipes.
+The user can click the `star` to favorite recipes, or the `grill` to add recipes to a `To Cook` list.
+Users can filter recipes by tag, recipe name, or ingredient.
+To view recipe details, user can click on the image of the meal.

+## Technologies Used

+- Javascript
+- html
+- css
+- Mocha
+- Chai
+- GitHub workflow
+- fetch
+- TDD

-## Set Up
+## Install/Set Up

-1. Within your group, decide on one person to have the project repository on their Github account.
-This person will *fork* this repository - on the top right corner of the page, click the fork button.
+1.  *fork* this repository - on the top right corner of the page, click the fork button.
-2. Both group members should then clone down the forked repository (make sure that everyone is added as a collaborator as well).
-Since you don't want your project to be named "whats-cookin-starter-kit", add an optional argument after the repo url when cloning.
-The command should look like this: `git clone [remote-address] [what you want to name the repo]`.
+2. Clone down the forked repository
 3. Once you have cloned the repo, change into the directory and install the project dependencies.
 Run `npm install` or `npm i` to install project dependencies.
 4. Run `npm start` and visit `localhost:8080`
-5. Make sure both members of your team are collaborators on the forked repo.

-## Testing

-There is no boilerplate for testing in this starter-kit repo.
-You will need to set this up yourself.
-However, if you ran npm install, then the tooling you need to start testing is already installed (mocha and chai).

-## Linting Your Code

-Run the command in your terminal npm run lint to run the linter on your JavaScript code.
-There will be errors and warnings right from the start in this starter kit, but that's ok - the linter is still running successfully.

-Your linter will look only at the JavaScript files you have within the src and the test directories.
+5. Fork and clone down this [repository] (https://github.com/turingschool/What-s-cookin--starter-kit-API.git)
+6. On a new tab, CD into it and then run `npm install`
+7. Run `npm install`